 And here we have the longest section of the article!
 Let’s get right into it.
 An absolutely ridiculous number of single-player options become off-limits with your gates open.
 Directly copy-pasted from my Animal Crossing: New Horizons review, here’s a list of everything you can’t do with visitors.
 You cannot place furniture, shift the position of placed furniture, remove furniture, create custom designs, change your house’s interior, use the Island Designer app, assess fossils, donate to the museum, shoot balloons in the sky, use the Rescue Service app, send letters, or order from Nook Shopping.
 Sheesh, that’s a lot of things you can’t do.

 In my aforementioned review, I stated that New Horizons is overall lacking in content.
 After you unlock the Island Designer app, there’s not much left to do but decorate your island.
 And decorating your island is a huge focus of New Horizons.
 But when you open your gates to accept visitors, your island freezes.
 You can’t change the position of furniture or put out new ones, either.
 I think this is a huge missed opportunity.
 How cool would it be to be able to go to a friend’s island and help them decorate?
 Instead, if you want to change your island while a visitor is over, you’ll have to send them home, make that change, and invite them back over.
 You may be wondering, “wouldn’t players be able to grief islands that way”?
 Yes, they would!
 But I think the Friends List app could be updated with a few new features.
 Let’s say you’re at your friend’s island and want to help them decorate.
 You’d fly on over to their island, open up the Friends List app, and send a furniture edit request.
 The host’s phone would beep, prompting them to press ZL and check their Friends List app to accept or deny the request.
-The host would be able to revoke that request afterwards.
+The host would be able to revoke that request afterward.
 I think this would be a balanced system that would allow players to bounce ideas off of each other and help make a really nice-looking area!

 Next up, we’ve got the Island Designer app.
 Yes, I think this should be allowed in multiplayer.
 So, this could go one of two routes.
 On one hand, I feel like only the host should be allowed to use the Island Designer tools, while any visitors just have to watch instead.
 Too many players using Island Designer at once would be utter chaos.
 On the other hand, if you’re trying to make your town only water tiles, having other players help you would cut down on time by quite a lot.
 Let’s assume we go the route of enabling multiple players to use Island Designer at the same time.
 Remember that Friend List app we talked about just a bit ago?
 Visitors would have to send the host an Island Designer request, which they’d need to approve or deny.
 This idea is admittedly a little bit iffy, but I’d love to be able to terraform with friends over!